linsomniac/spawk/README.md

   does that make sense?
 CSV and JSON do.
     - A record reader that can do JSON.
     - A record reader that can do CSV.
-    - A record reader that can do Apache logs.
     - Record reader that can do FS and RS.
     - FS (Field Separator) and RS (Record Seperator)?
 Currently the fields are implemented by str.split(), which can take things other than whitespace.